Academics

 Parents/Caregivers:

-• Provide reinforcement and guidance to your student with the understanding that this is an exploration period to determine what types of post-secondary settings will be best for them
+• Provide reinforcement and guidance to your student with the understanding that this is an exploration period to determine what types of post-secondary settings will be best for them.

 College Counseling: